nanan9177/cdo-i18n/README.md

 ```

+## Submodules

+Each project is tracked by a Git submodule in the `./projects` directory.
+When
+adding new components, be sure to configure the correct branch in the
+`./.gitmodules` file.

-## Sub-project Notes
+## Project-Specific Notes

 Each project and file format has it's own idiosyncrasies that must be addressed
 by the scripts in this project.
 Notes about these issues are collected below.

 These notes are reified in code in the `./in.sh` and `./out.sh` scripts.
 In
 order to add a new sub-project, those scripts must be updated and a note should
 be added here.
-Sub-projects are managed as submodules in the `./projects` dir.

 ### Dashboard